At a glance

 Between 5 and 15 percent of people have a learning disability.

 People don’t outgrow learning disabilities, but there are strategies and supports that can help.

-Learning disabilities are challenges with reading, writing, and math.
-They’re caused by differences in the brain and other factors.
-And they can impact people at school, at work, and in everyday life.
+Learning disabilities are lifelong challenges with reading, writing, and math.
+They can impact people at school, at work, and in everyday life.

 Learning disabilities are caused by biological differences.
-Research has shown that brain structure and function is different in people who have them.
+Research shows that brain structure and function are different in people who have learning disabilities.
 Heredity also plays a role.
 Learning disabilities run in families.

 How learning disabilities are diagnosed

 About the author